 Without this indemnity, you may not take part in an expedition organised by the Centre.

-These Terms and Conditions apply to all bookings commencing after 18 December 2020.
-For bookings made prior to this date, please contact your admissions co-ordinator or Centre staff to obtain a copy of the relevant terms and conditions and refund policies which apply to your contract with us.
+These Terms and Conditions apply to all bookings commencing after 6 December 2021.
+For bookings made prior to that date, please contact your admissions co-ordinator or Centre staff to obtain a copy of the relevant terms and conditions and refund policies which apply to your contract with us.